 In relation to the LDI funds the valuations have been determined as follows:

-- Repurchase agreements (where the Scheme has sold assets with the agreement to repurchase at a fixed date and price) are included in the financial statements at the fair value of the repurchase price as a liability.
-The assets sold are reported in at their fair value reflecting that the Scheme retains the risks and rewards of ownership of those assets.
+– Repurchase agreements (where the Scheme has sold assets with the agreement to repurchase at a fixed date and price) are included in the Financial Statements at the fair value of the repurchase price as a liability.
+The assets sold are reported at their fair value reflecting that the Scheme retains the risks and rewards of ownership of those assets.

 – The fair value of the forward currency contracts is based on market forward exchange rates at the year end and determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract.

 – Swaps represent current value of future cash flows arising from the swap determined using discounted cash flow models and market data at the reporting date.